ktorio/ktor-documentation/topics/basic.md

 </p>
 </microformat>

-The basic authentication scheme is a part of [HTTP framework](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) used for access control and authentication.
-In this scheme, user credentials are transmitted as user name/password pairs encoded using Base64.
+The Basic authentication scheme is a part of [HTTP framework](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) used for access control and authentication.
+In this scheme, user credentials are transmitted as username/password pairs encoded using Base64.

 Ktor allows you to use basic authentication for logging in users and protecting specific [routes](Routing_in_Ktor.md).
-You can get general information about authentication in Ktor from the [](authentication.md) section.
+You can get general information about authentication in Ktor in the [](authentication.md) section.

-> Given that basic authentication passes user name and password as clear text, you need to use [HTTPS/TLS](ssl.md) to protect sensitive information.
+> Given that basic authentication passes username and password as clear text, you need to use [HTTPS/TLS](ssl.md) to protect sensitive information.

 ## Add dependencies {id="add_dependencies"}
-To enable the `basic` authentication, you need to include the `ktor-auth` artifact in the build script:
+To enable `basic` authentication, you need to include the `ktor-auth` artifact in the build script:
 <var name="artifact_name" value="ktor-auth"/>
 <include src="lib.xml" include-id="add_ktor_artifact"/>